Nesvilab/msconvert-scripts/README.md

 > docker exec -it <container id> bash
 ```

+The script in this repo will be in `/` and your will be in the `/data` directory when you enter the container.

 ## shell scripts
 - `run_msconvert.sh`: convert raw files to mzML files.
 Run in the docker container
 - `run_msconvert_parallel.sh`: convert raw files to mzML files in parallel.
 Adjust the `threads` as needed.
 Run in the docker container